-Cold Spring Trail is a 6.5 mile loop trail located near Klamath Falls, OR that offers scenic views.
-The trail is rated as difficult and primarily used for hiking.
+Cold Spring Trail is a 7.4 mile moderately trafficked loop trail located near Klamath Falls, OR that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Was an easy hike to 4 lakes.
 Mosquitos were pretty bad but that was expected during the month of July.
 The trail had a lot I mean a lot of downed trees over the trail.